The 2018 Public Schools' Fencing Championships will be held at the

 Refunds will only be considered in exceptional circumstances.

-Signed entry summary sheets and a cheque for the full entry fees should be received by the Organising Committee Treasurer at the latest 24th February 2017.
+Signed entry summary sheets and a cheque for the full entry fees as shown on the sheet should be received by the Organising Committee Treasurer at the latest 23rd February 2018.

 As an aid to help you prepare your entry a sheet is available to print off.
 This will allow you to collate all the necessary information about your fencers to help you with the entry process when the entry pages open.
 The information required for each fencer is their name, gender, date of birth, weapon(s) to be fenced, emergency telephone number and whether accommodations will be required.